RitojaR/TeamHooke/README.md

 Member: Aneela Qasim

-Member:[Shreya Adhya] (https://avatars.githubusercontent.com/u/76802799?v=4) Hello!
+Member:[Shreya Adhya](https://avatars.githubusercontent.com/u/76802799?v=4) Hello!
 I am Shreya Adhya, I'm pursuing Masters in Bioinformatics from Pondicherry University, India.
 The application of computer science, data analysis, statistics to manage biological data interested me to take up Bioinformatics.
 I'm here to learn and grow as a team member and gain more knowledge on the applications and hands-on experience in bioinformatics.

 Member: Vaishnavi Chaubey